-Preliminary remark: the subsections (6.1), (6.2) and (6.3) are detailed for a spherical geometry and for the trajectory which is used in the advection of full level variables; the subsection (6.5) gives informations about the other cases (for example plane geometry and half level variables).
+Preliminary remark: the subsections (6.1) and (6.2) are detailed for a spherical geometry and for the trajectory which is used in the advection of full level variables; the subsection (6.4) gives informations about the other cases (for example plane geometry and half level variables).

-6.1 Medium point M (subroutines LARMES and LARMES2).
+6.1 Medium point M and origin point O.

 Trajectories are great circles on the geographical sphere.
-The computation of the medium point M location of the Lagrangian trajectory is performed by an iterative method described by Robert (1981) and adapted to the sphere by M. Rochas.
-In a 3TL SL scheme, the particle is at the point M at the instant t ($t + \Delta t/2$ for the first integration step).
-In a 2TL SL scheme, the particle is at the point M at the instant $t + \Delta t/2$.
-M is at the middle position of the origin point O and the final point F. Algorithm is described for deep layer equations; in the thin layer equations, replace simply F by F in formulae.
-For convenience equations are written with the angular velocity F but actually this is rather F and F which is used in the code.
-Parts (6.1.1), (6.1.2) and (6.1.3) are valid for non implicit iterative schemes.
-Part (6.1.4) is valid for a class of iterative centred-implicit schemes where the momentum equation is treated in an iterative centred-implicit manner (this is the case of the option F LPC-FULL).
+The computation of the medium point M and the origin point O locations of the Lagrangian trajectory is performed by an iterative method described by Robert (1981) and adapted to the sphere by M. Rochas.
+In a SL3TL scheme, the particle is at the point M at the instant $t (t+0.5\Delta t)$ for the first integration step) and at the point O at the instant $t-\Delta t$ (t for the first integration step).
+In a SL2TL scheme, the particle is at the point M at the instant $t+0.5\Delta t$ and at the point O at the instant t.
+M is at the middle position of the origin point O and the final point F. Algorithm is described for deep layer equations; in the thin layer equations, replace simply F by F0 in formulae.
+For convenience equations are written with the angular velocity F1 but actually this is rather F2 which is used in the code.
+Parts F3 and F4 and F5 are valid for non implicit iterative schemes.
+Part F4 are valid for a class of iterative centred-implicit schemes where the momentum equation is treated in an iterative centred-implicit manner (this is the case of the option F3 LPC_FULL).